bwoodill/BT_VESC/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+**Warning** If your scooter's serial number is HIGHER than "001-2700", this firmware is not compatible.

 An open source motor controller firmware for the Blacktip DPV with additional added features.

 Please use the issue tracker here for issues, suggestions, etc. There is also a discussion on scubaboard here https://www.scubaboard.com/community/threads/blacktip-firmware-modifications.609780/